secgroundzero/CS-Aggressor-Scripts/README.md

 ## Description

-These scripts will notify you via Slack application when:
+These scripts will notify you via the Slack application when:

-- New client connects to the team server
+- A new client connects to the team server.
-- A CS client disconnects from the team server
+- A CS client disconnects from the team server.
-- New incoming beacon
+- A new incoming beacon.
-- New web hit
+- A new web hit occurs.
-- A CS client posts something in the event log
+- A CS client posts something in the event log.
-- New site hosts
+- New site hosts.
-- New credentials come in from keylogging
+- New credentials come in from keylogging.

 The scripts are compatible with both Windows and [Linux](/cna-scripts/slack-alerts_linux.cna) operating systems.